Emergence of Hilbert Space Fragmentation in Ising Models with a Weak Transverse Field

 This is the one-dimensional PXP model, a well-known non-integrable model for hosting quantum many-body scars \cite{bernien2017probing,turner2018weak,turner2018quantum,lin2019exact,iadecola2019quantum}.
 This implies that one observes a long-lived oscillation of an observable in this one-dimensional region if we prepare an appropriate initial configuration.
 Second, let us briefly discuss the XX model (the area {\it C} in Fig.~\ref{fig:Fig1twocol}~(c)).
 In this region, the direction of the spin neighboring on the right side is opposite to that neighboring on the left side.
 We then find that the following Hamiltonian governs the dynamics in this region:

 This is the same as the effective Hamiltonian of the Ising chain in a weak transverse field \cite{lee2005stimulated} and is mappable to the XX chain \cite{ostmann2019localization}, which is exactly solvable and thus ergodicity is broken due to the integrability.
-This implies that some subspaces become integrable when they only have a specific type of melting regions.
+This implies that some subspaces become integrable when they only have a specific type of melting region.

-{\it Conclusion and outlook. ---} In this Letter we have demonstrated that the $d$-dimensional transverse-field Ising model on a hypercubic lattice exhibits the HSF in the limit of a weak transverse field for $d\geq2$.
-In particular, the kinetic constraint, which is attributed to the emergent ${\it U}(1)$ conservation of the DW number in this limit, forms frozen regions that percolate the system.
+{\it Conclusion and outlook. ---} In this Letter we have rigorously demonstrated that the effective model obtained from the $d$-dimensional Ising model in a weak transverse field on a hypercubic lattice exhibits the HSF for $d\geq 2$.
+In particular, the kinetic constraint, which is attributed to the emergent conservation of the DW number in this model, forms frozen regions that percolate the system.
 Consequently, each DW sector fractures into exponentially many isolated subspaces, leading to the violation of the ETH.
 We furthermore showed that some of the subspaces can be non-integrable, integrable, and even possess scarred eigenstates.
 Our results indicate that nontrivial initial-state dependence is observed for prethermal dynamics of the Ising models in a weak transverse field.
-Because the TFIM in two and three dimensions are experimentally realizable \cite{johnson2011quantum,bohnet2016quantum,kumar2018sorting,guardado2018probing,browaeys2020many,scholl2021quantum,song2021quantum,ebadi2021quantum}, we believe that the model serves as a novel platform for observing the signatures of HSF, which is distinct from previous experiments that required, e.g., tilted potentials \cite{scherg2021observing,kohlert2021experimental,desaules2021proposal}.
-Given that ${\hat H_{\rm eff}}$ is obtained in the weak-field limit of the TFIM, it is interesting to see how properties of the Ising model without the transverse field, such as (classical) integrability and finite-temperature phase transition, affect physics in our model.
-Finally, it will be also important for quantum technologies to investigate whether such nontrivial subspaces appear in more general Ising models in transverse fields, since unexpected block-diagonalized structures can deteriorate the performance of quantum annealing.
+Because the TFIM in two and three dimensions are experimentally realizable \cite{johnson2011quantum,bohnet2016quantum,kumar2018sorting,guardado2018probing,browaeys2020many,song2021quantum,ebadi2021quantum,scholl2021quantum}, we believe that the model serves as a novel platform for observing the signatures of HSF, which is distinct from previous experiments that required, e.g., tilted potentials~\cite{scherg2021observing,kohlert2021experimental}.
+We leave it for future work to investigate the robustness of transient non-ergodicity under long-range Ising interaction, which often arises in experiments.
+Finally, given that ${\hat H_{\rm eff}}$ is obtained in the weak-field limit of the TFIM, it is interesting to see how properties of the Ising model without the transverse field, such as (classical) integrability and finite-temperature phase transition, affect physics in our model.